MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Thread_Jobs.md

 There are two ways to start thread-based jobs:

-- `Start-ThreadJob` - from the ThreadJob module
+- `Start-ThreadJob` - from the **ThreadJob** module
-- `ForEach-Object -Parallel -AsJob` - the parallel features added in PowerShell 7.0
+- `ForEach-Object -Parallel -AsJob` - the parallel feature was added in PowerShell 7.0

 Use the same **Job** cmdlets described in [about_Jobs](about_Jobs.md) to manage thread-based jobs.